-Change brings upheaval, ignites fear but is inevitable.
-What’s worse is being complacent and never developing through seeking security and clinging on to the comfortable things in life.
-This is a reason why people stay in jobs they hate or relationships that should have ended, because they’re comfortable.
+Change brings upheaval and ignites fear but is inevitable.
+What is worse is being complacent and never developing through seeking security and clinging on to the comfortable things in life.
+This is a reason why people stay in terrible jobs or toxic relationships, because they’re comfortable.
 It’s far easier to stay stuck in a rut and complain than it is to do something about it and make a change.
 I suffered on both of these accounts and sadly wasted too much time fearing the unknown, but trust me, life is way too long to be devoid of happiness.

 10. Slow down